Most remote hiring processes do not fail because there are no good candidates.

 The interview process is too slow.

-The job description asks for everything, explains nothing, and expects serious candidates to guess whether the role is worth applying to.
+The job description asks for everything, explains almost nothing, and expects serious candidates to guess whether the role is worth applying to.

 That is not a candidate problem.